 [Optional Provision if needed/requested by the Participating IIS Jurisdiction:] No HIPAA Business Associate Relationship.
 The Parties acknowledge that the Participating IIS Jurisdiction is a hybrid entity for purposes of HIPAA.
 The Participating IIS Jurisdiction’s single healthcare component is neither involved nor implicated in this DUA.
 The Participating IIS Jurisdiction is a public health authority under 45 CFR §164.512 and is neither a Covered Entity nor a Business Associate, as defined under 45 CFR §160.103, for purposes of this DUA.
 The Parties expressly do not intend to create a HIPAA Business Associate relationship, and nothing in this DUA may be construed to make the Participating IIS Jurisdiction a Covered Entity or Business Associate for purposes of this agreement.

 Effect of Termination on Potential Protected Health Information.
-Upon termination of the DUA for any reason, APHL will verify that no the Participating IIS Jurisdiction data was persisted by the AIMS Platform and will provide reasonable written assurance of the verification to the Participating IIS Jurisdiction.
+Upon termination of the DUA for any reason, APHL will verify that no Participating IIS Jurisdiction data was persisted by the AIMS Platform and will provide reasonable written assurance of the verification to the Participating IIS Jurisdiction.

 Responsibility for Own Actions.
-Each Party will be responsible for its own acts or omissions and those acts or omissions of its officers, directly employees, contractors and agents in the performance of this DUA.
+Each Party will be responsible for its own acts or omissions and those acts or omissions of its officers, direct employees, contractors and agents in the performance of this DUA.
 Neither Party to this DUA will be responsible for the acts and omissions of those entities or individuals not a party to this agreement.

 Independent Contractors.
 The relationship between the Parties is that of independent contractors.
 This DUA is not intended to create any association, partnership, joint venture, or agency relationship between the Parties.